ip69719/ci-portfolio-three/README.md

 * Register
     * Users will be required to register to use the app.
-    * Already registered users can login with
+    * Already registered users can login with their credentials.

 * Print Future Appointments
     * All the upcoming appointments associated with the authenticated user are displayed upon successful login.